Home DFS SB OD SDN DFSM THP $5

 In 1961, “I Lied To My Heart” by Enchanters peaked at number 96 on the U.S. pop singles chart.

-In 1961, “I Pity The Fool” by Bobby Bland peaked at number 46 on the U.S. pop singles chart.
+In 1961, “I Pity The Fool” by Bobby 'Blue' Bland peaked at number 46 on the U.S. pop singles chart.

-In 1950, “I Said My Pajamas And Put My Prayers On” by Tony Martin And Fran Warren peaked at number 5 on the U.S. pop singles chart.
+In 1950, “I Said My Pajamas and Put My Prayers On” by Tony Martin and Fran Warren peaked at number 5 on the U.S. pop singles chart.

 In 1967, “I Want To Talk About You” by Ray Charles peaked at number 98 on the U.S. pop singles chart.